RuinKnight/fbla-game-2024/README.md

 4. Enable "Connect to VCS"
 5. Click apply
 6. Widen the "Inspector" tab until "Commit" is visible
+7. Press the "pull" button (should look like a downwards arrow)
+9. If you can't press the button, or if the bottom doesn't have something that says "origin":
-7. Click the three dots at the very bottom right and select "Create new Remote"
+10. Click the three dots at the very bottom right and select "Create new Remote"
-8. Name it something like `origin` and set the remote url to `https://github.com/bf-bonkus/fbla-game-2024.git`
+11. Name it something like `origin` and set the remote url to `https://github.com/bf-bonkus/fbla-game-2024.git`